Lightbox + FancyTooltips Bug Fix

 }

 Now, near the end of the fourth line, replace title with fancytooltip.
 Then, likewise, near the end of the eleventh line, replace title with fancytooltip.
-You're done.
+You’re done.
 Upload the file and check tooltips and Lightbox images.
 You should now be enjoying titles in your image popups and titles in your fancy tooltips.
 Note that this easy fix may be generalized to any set of similarly conflicting scripts.
-Simply determine the rewritten attributes by saving an offline copy and then search for & replace the offending values in the corresponding scripts.
+Simply determine the rewritten attributes by saving an offline copy and then search/replace the offending values in the corresponding scripts.

 This article is a work in progress.
 Please contribute any helpful information by leaving a comment below or via the Contact form.
 God Bless.